solarkennedy/sensu-training/intermediate/lectures/Using Puppet to Deploy Sensu/README.md

 ### Intro

-If you use Puppet in your environment, or you would like it, I have some good news: Puppet plus Sensu is a pretty good combination.
+If you use Puppet in your environment, or you would like it, I have some good
+news: Puppet plus Sensu is a pretty good combination.

+This lecture is going to focus mostly on these two puppet modules:

 https://github.com/sensu/sensu-puppet
 https://github.com/Yelp/puppet-uchiwa

+We'll talk about how to put them together to reproduce everything we did in the introductory course, that is, a fullly working Sensu setup with checks, handlers, and dashboard.

 ### Getting Started

 I'm not going to run puppet in full client-server mode for this lesson.
 There is plenty of other documentation on that, for this lecture I'm just going to focus on Sensu-specific stuff.
+To do that, I'm going to write puppet code and just use the `puppet apply` command to apply it.

 This server that I'm on is freshly imaged, I have not tricks up my sleeve here.
 Everything will be from scratch.